BU-ISCIII/iskylims/README.md

 It is highly recomended that you made these backups and keep them safely in case of upgrade failure, to recover your system.

-Because in this upgrade many tables in database are modified it is required that you backup:

-- iSkyLIMS database
-- iSkyLIMS folder (complete installation folder, p.e /opt/iSkyLIMS)

-It is highly recomended that you made these backups and keep them safely in case of upgrade failure, to recover your system.

 ### Clone github repository

 As it was defined in previous releases the iSkyLIMS code is downloaded in a user folder and then installed elsewhere (p.e /opt/).